Prices of organic fruit & vegetables vary by up to 300% from one shop to another in Singapore, find out where to shop!

 - As we combed through products, it became apparent that we need more regulation around the language used in labelling.
 To be certified organic, a fruit/vegetable has to be grown in organic soil, from an organic seed, using organic fertilizers and pesticides.
 Claiming to be “without pesticides” or “pesticide free” can be misleading for consumers.
 It does not mean it is organic and it has no relevance to the quality of the soil, GMO seeds, or the use of chemical fertilizers.

 - We were also really surprised to see that a lot of fresh organic fruit and vegetables still come from really far away.
 To give you an idea of what this means for the environment, let’s take a household that consumes 10 kilos of organic fruit and vegetables per week, 52 weeks a year.
-This makes about half a tonne of organic fruit and vegetables flown in per year.
-If that produce comes from Australia, that’s about 3,200 kilos of carbon dioxide emitted just for one household.
-It takes one tree 40 years to absorb 1,000 kilos of carbon dioxide.
+This makes about half a ton of organic fruit and vegetables flown in per year.
+If that produce comes from Australia, that’s about 2,400 kilos of carbon dioxide* emitted just for one household.
+Trees can absorb around 22kg of carbon per year** once they reach maturity (at about 10 years of age).
 This means that in an ideal world, three trees should be planted each year to compensate for the environmental cost of the fresh fruit and vegetables this household buys.
+And it will take 40 years for these trees to absorb the emissions.

 Where does ShiokFarm stand in comparison to the other players in the market?